TheHolyWaffle/TeamSpeak-3-Java-API/README.md

 More examples can be found [here](src/com/github/theholywaffle/teamspeak3/example).

+**Important:**

+Only use `FloodRate.UNLIMITED` if you are sure that your query account is whitelisted.
+If not, use `FloodRate.DEFAULT`.
+The server will temporarily ban your account if you send too many commands in a short period of time.
+For more info on this check [TeamSpeak 3 Server Query Manual, page 6](http://media.teamspeak.com/ts3_literature/TeamSpeak%203%20Server%20Query%20Manual.pdf).

 ## TODO (aka I need your help on this)

 * Add Javadoc to [TS3Api](src/com/github/theholywaffle/teamspeak3/TS3Api.java).
 * Add more methods to simplify [TS3Api](src/com/github/theholywaffle/teamspeak3/TS3Api.java).

+## Questions or bugs?

+Please let me know them [here](https://github.com/TheHolyWaffle/TeamSpeak-3-Java-API/issues).
+I'll help you out as soon as I can.